-With students having constant access to social media, texting, and the internet, they’ve managed to create a secret code language that hides their mischievous behavior from parents and teachers.
-Teens and tweens who use code words and secret hashtags feel like they can easily misbehave because their parents aren’t even aware that they are misbehaving.
-As parents and educators, it’s important that we stay informed on this ever-changing teen slang that is so prominent on social media.
+With students having constant access to social media, texting, and the internet, they’ve managed to create a secret code language that hides their behavior from parents and teachers.
+Some students who use code words and secret hashtags feel like they can easily misbehave because their parents aren’t even aware of what they are chatting about.
+It’s important for parents and educators to stay informed on this ever-changing teen slang that is so prominent today on social media.

-So, we created a comprehensive list of teen slang, social media terms, popular acronyms, secret emoji meanings, and dangerous hashtags that parents and educators need to know.
+SmartSocial.com created a comprehensive list of the teen slang, social media terms, popular acronyms, secret emoji meanings, and dangerous hashtags that parents and educators need to know.

 This guide has been updated to include terms popular with teens in 2020.